Harbin cranium: Anatomy

 Despite the face being so wide, it was rather flat (reduced mid-facial prognathism), and resembles the anatomy found in modern humans, the far more ancient H. antecessor, and other Middle Pleistocene Chinese specimens.
 Nonetheless, the tooth sockets for the incisors were angled outward (alveolar prognathism).
 The Harbin cranium's mosaic morphology of archaic and derived traits converges with some of the earliest specimens assigned to H. sapiens from Africa, notably Rabat and Eliye Springs.
 Because the original describers judged the Harbin cranium to be closely allied with the Xiahe mandible, they believed it lacked a chin, like other archaic humans, but the specimen's lower jaw was not recovered.
 The only preserved tooth, the upper left second molar, is enormous, with a length x breadth (mesiodistal x labiolingual) of 13.6x16.6 mm, comparable to the Denisovan molar recovered from Denisova Cave.
 The Harbin molar is oval-shaped, badly worn, and nearly flat.
 In contrast, the average dimensions of a sample of 40 modern human male molars were 10.2x11.8 mm.

 Ni and colleagues believed the Harbin cranium represents a male, judging by the robustness and size of the skull, who was less than 50 years old, looking at the suture closures and the degree of tooth wearing.
 They speculated this individual had perhaps medium-dark to medium-light skin, dark hair, and dark eye color based on reconstructed genetic sequences from Neanderthals, Denisovans, and early modern humans.

 Pathology

 The left parietal features shallow indents around the bregma, possibly from a healed injury.
 The second left upper molar does not appear to have been in contact with the third molar, which means either that the third molar was small (creating a gap), or it was absent in this individual.

 Paleoenvironment

-Middle-Late Pleistocene sediments around Harbin from which the skull is thought to originate also contain the remains of the giant deer Sinomegaceros ordosianus, wild horse, elk/wapiti, the buffalo Bubalus wansijocki, brown bear,^{(see supplemental material)} Eurasian beavers and the giant beaver Trogontherium, the antelope Procapra, marmots, tigers, cave lions, woolly mammoth and woolly rhinoceros.
+Middle-Late Pleistocene sediments around Harbin from which the skull is thought to originate also contain the remains of the giant deer Sinomegaceros ordosianus, wild horse, elk/wapiti, the buffalo Bubalus wansjocki, brown bear,^{(see supplemental material)} Eurasian beavers and the giant beaver Trogontherium, the antelope Procapra, marmots, tigers, cave lions, woolly mammoth and woolly rhinoceros.